vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 - The DA and DB Tuberculosis datasets -> 0.8
 - The Child Chest X-Ray Images Pneumonia dataset 0.8

 The main issue was the high number of false positives.
 The model was not trained on pediatric data, nevertheless the accuracy on the Child Chest X-Ray Images Pneumonia dataset was 0.8.
-My view is that these numbers are more of a guide than an accurate reflection of the model's quality.
-X-rays are not a high precision diagnosis tool.
-The model should be tested by Radiologists under real world conditions to accurately assess its true capability.

 <br>